ta-ni-chkr/Netflix-Churn-Analysis/README.md

 </p>

-### 5. How do satisfaction, engagement, and support interactions vary between churned and retained users across subscription plans?
+### 5. Which device-subscription combinations dominate churned user behaviour?

 Out of the 18.21% Mobile plan users who churned, 10.15% are Tablet users—over 55% of total churn—even though tablets, with larger screens and better resolution, are assumed to provide a superior experience.
 Standard and Premium together contribute nearly 59% of churn, while the Basic plan adds another 23.05%.
 Across these three plans, larger-screen devices—namely Smart TVs (20.40%), Laptops (20.25%), and Desktops (19.85%)—are the top contributors, highlighting that larger-screen devices dominate the churn landscape among higher-tier users.